 THE UNIVERSITY OF AKRON SCHOOL OF LAW

 We award several million dollars in scholarships each year — and, unlike some law schools, our scholarships are guaranteed for three years in our full-time program or four years in our part-time program, as long as you remain in good standing.
-Equally important, our graduates’ law school debt continues to rank among the lowest in Ohio.
+Equally important, our graduates’ average debt load is the lowest among Ohio's law schools and among the lowest in the country.

 There are many financial aid options available.
 Most law students use some combination of financial aid shown below to finance their legal education.